MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 - A **full color icon** measuring 192 x 192 pixels.
 - A **transparent outline icon** measuring 32 x 32 pixels.
-- A **manifest.json** file that specifies the attributes of your tab and points to required resources like *PersonalTab.cshtml*.
+- A **manifest.json** file that specifies the attributes of your app.

 These files need to be zipped in an app package for use in uploading your tab to Teams.
-Microsoft Teams will load the *contentUrl*, specified in your manifest, embed it in an IFrame, and render it in your tab.
+Microsoft Teams will load the `contentUrl` specified in your manifest, embed it in an IFrame, and render it in your tab.

 ### .csproj